Presentation and Feel

 It is important to know if you are getting hits or just bumping objects like wood, weeds, rock, brush, etc. If you keep track of what kind of bottom you are feeling when you catch fish, you can develop a pattern to repeat on other spots.
 Generally, a clear bottom holds less fish than where you feel irregularities or objects on the bottom.

 In drifting or trolling, you will also need to learn how to freespool line out to keep occasional contact with the bottom as you go up and over big rocks, humps or ledges.
 We find it best to be prepared to drop the bait down instantly as we go over a bottom depression, the side of a ledge or drop off as this is where fish will position and many hits will come on the fall.
 The bottom line is your bait must be on or near the bottom to be effectively fishing for majority of these fish.

 With soft baits there are many times we never feel the bite but we feel the fish moving away with the bait.
 This will be another feel you should detect as being different.
 This will help you to know when to set the hook and not pull the bait away too soon but still you may not need to set the hook immediately either.
 Just another skill to learn is to determine how long you should wait to set the hook.
 A consideration here is if you plan to catch and release a fish, it is more desirable not to hook that fish too deeply.

 If you concentrate on these skills of presentation and feel, you may find this to mean more than what lure or color you are using.

 No one, even the Pros catch fish every time, but the potential is always there and it takes practice, practice and practice to increase your catch ratio.

-Visit us at www.larrysfishinghole.com for more events and fishing reports.
+Visit us at www.larrysfishinghole.com for more tips, events and fishing reports.